episphere/vcfpgs/README.md

 Pseudo code:

 Def VCFPGS():

-	Read VCF
+	READ VCF

-	Fetch PGS scores
+	FETCH PGS scores

-		For each PGS extract snps from vcf and summation of beta’s x effect alleles Store risk for each PGS_id
+		For each PGS extract snps from vcf and summation of beta’s x effect alleles

+		Store risk for each PGS_id

-	Return report/visual of PGS for each cancer/trait
+	RETURN report/visual of PGS for each cancer/trait

 To do: